RitvikNayak2013/Web-Dev-Portfolio/README.md

 # Web-Dev-Portfolio
-A responsive web developer portfolio showcasing my projects, skills, and experience.
-Built with HTML, CSS, and JavaScript, it includes an interactive project gallery, smooth animations, and a clean design.
-Ideal for sharing with potential clients, recruiters, or collaborators.
+The responsive web developer portfolio showcasing my (Ritvik Nayak's) projects, skills, and experience.
+Its built with HTML, CSS, and JavaScript.
+It includes an interactive project gallery, smooth animations, and a clean design, which are all ideal for sharing with potential clients, recruiters, or collaborators.